 You’ve gotten this far on the road to financial wellness and its time to find your way to financial freedom.
 Start by enhancing your existing financial plan.
-And if you’re new to this journey, get familiarized with setting financial goals, starting a budget, and creating a spending plan.
+And if you’re new to this journey, get familiarized with setting financial goals, assessing your current finances, starting a budget, and creating a spending plan.

 Your financial freedom plan focuses on ensuring your finances remain on track with little effort on your part.